skypjack/uvw/README.md

     auto loop = uvw::Loop::getDefault();

-Note that loop objects don't require to be closed explicitly, even if they offer the `close` member method in case an user wants to do that.<br/>
+Note that loop objects don't require to be closed explicitly, even if they offer the `close` member function in case an user wants to do that.<br/>
-Loops can be started using the `run` member method.
+Loops can be started using the `run` member function.
 The two calls below are equivalent:

     loop->run();
     loop->run<uvw::Loop::Mode::DEFAULT>